 Richard N. Rosenthal, MD, Section Head Chair; Hilary S. Connery, MD, PhD, Co-Chair and Justine Welsh, MD, Early Career Co-Chair

 The Public Policy Committee assists with the generation, coordination and dissemination of AAAP policy recommendations regarding addictive disorders to the general public.
 The Public Policy Section works in close collaboration with the Research, Treatment and Education Sections of AAAP to promote excellence of clinical practice in Addiction Psychiatry, to educate the public regarding substance use disorders, to promote accessibility and quality of treatment for all patients, and to support research in the field.
 Further, the Public Policy Section supports the Board of Directors in their deliberations regarding AAAP positions on legal cases and legislative initiatives pertinent to substance use disorders and addiction psychiatry.

 Kevin Gray MD, Chair and Edward Thomas Lewis III, MD, Co-Chair

 The Research Section examines how recent research advances inform the contemporary practice of Addiction Psychiatry.
 A particular interest is determining how scientific discoveries are translated into real-world clinical practice by AAAP members and how best to ensure that the most relevant research findings are transmitted to the membership in a timely fashion to promote life-long learning.

-AAAP’s Scientific Program Committee (SPC) reviews and selects all scientific content and plans the AAAP annual meeting.
-The SPC is an active and integral component of AAAP with each committee member actively contributing significantly to the quality of our Annual Meeting and Scientific Symposium program planning throughout their review and selection of submission for papers, posters, concurrent sessions, and other meeting programming.
+AAAP’s Scientific Program Committee (SPC) reviews and selects all scientific content and plans the AAAP Annual Meeting.
+The SPC is an active and integral component of AAAP; each committee member significantly contributes to the quality and planning of the Annual Meeting and Scientific Symposium by reviewing and selecting submissions for symposia, papers, posters, concurrent workshop sessions, and other meeting programming.

 Brian Hurley, MD, Chair